Appointments

 Earache - NHS (www.nhs.uk)

 Doctor's appointments are available for more complex, ongoing conditions only.
+GP appointments are only bookable by phone as they need to be reserved for patients with more serious medical issues.

 If you are unable to get through to the practice, please call NHS 111 for medical advice.

-Online booking is also available for:
+Online booking is available for:

 • Smear tests in the practice

-• Medication reviews with a member of the pharmacy team by telephone appointment only
+• Medication reviews with a member of the pharmacy team

 • Blood tests